IQ Testing or Assessment of Gifted Children

 How can a family benefit from QAGTC membership?

 The Association provides information and literature that enable parents to continue learning about giftedness.
 There are opportunities to meet other parents, to attend information nights, seminars and conferences, and to share information about community resources and educational opportunities.
-The Volunteer Information and Support Service can assist parents with any problems or issues as they arise.
-Children who attend activities, workshops and camps have the chance to meet children with similar interests and levels of ability, as well as to build up social contacts.
+The Branch meetings and events allow opportunities for parents to discuss any problems or issues as they arise.
+Children who attend activities and workshops have the chance to meet children with similar interests and levels of ability, as well as to build up social contacts.

 Compiled May 2001 by Marion Mackenzie for QAGTC inc.